jbelmont/unix-programming-and-regular-expressions-workshop/docs/decision-making-and-exit-status.md

 if [ -r someFile ]
 ```

-There are more unary operators and they all write are written like `-r`
+There are more unary operators and they are all written like `-r`

 Binary Operators: